Language and Page Formatting Options

 dd if=updates.img of=/dev/fd0 bs=72k count=20.
 To use a USB key or flash media, replace

-/dev/fd0with the device name of your USB key.
+/dev/fd0with the device name of your USB flash drive.

 Updates from an installation tree

-If you are using a CD, hard drive, HTTP, or FTP install, you can save the
+If you are using a CD, hard drive, HTTP, or FTP install, save the

-For NFS installs, there are two options: You can either save the image in the
+For NFS installs, save the file in the

 images/directory, or in the